-- Promoting the adoption of efficient technologies that can be used across various sectors such as agriculture and water among others. - Promoting value addition and market chains among producers in the agricultural sector and cottage industries. - Promoting and development of Disaster Preparedness and Early Warning Systems that will ensure that communities are able to better prepare, mitigate and rebuild after disasters. - Enhancing mitigation measures on climate change and environmental degradation. - Promoting collective community actions that mitigate effects of disasters that befall communities. - Promoting policies that strengthen benefit sharing between communities, the private sector and the government.
+· Promoting efficient technologies that can be

+used across various sectors such as agriculture and water.

+- Promoting value addition and market chains among producers in the agricultural sector and cottage industries. - Promoting and developing Disaster Preparedness and Early Warning Systems will ensure that communities can better prepare, mitigate, and rebuild after disasters. - Enhancing mitigation measures on climate change and environmental degradation. - Promoting collective community actions that mitigate the effects of disasters that befall communities. - Promoting policies that strengthen benefitsharing between communities, the private sector, and the government.